rkalendar/TotalRepeats/README.md

 ## TotalRepeats
 ## A universal genome-wide tool for rapid *de novo* identification, classification, annotation, comparative analysis, and visualization of repetitive elements

-Novel and universal tool for *de novo* identification, classification, visualization, and comparison of DNA profiles of repetitive elements at the genomic scale.
-This tool efficiently detects a wide range of repeats, including mobile genetic elements, tandem arrays, and large-scale genomic rearrangements, without reliance on prior sequence knowledge.
-The software is not limited only to the purpose of identifying any repetitive sequences and their rapid classification, but also to the comparative analysis of any target sequences, including interspecific analysis for the detection of polymorphisms without using genomic alignment.
-The tool uses a database of known repeats to enable annotation of repetitive sequences.
+##Overview

+TotalRepeats is a universal, de novo tool for genome-wide identification, classification, visualization, and comparison of repetitive DNA elements.
+It efficiently detects a wide spectrum of repeats, including:
+Mobile genetic elements (transposons, retrotransposons) Tandem arrays (microsatellites, telomers, minisatellites) Large-scale structural variations (duplications, rearrangements)

+Unlike conventional tools, TotalRepeats does not require prior sequence knowledge.
+It supports:
-TotalRepeats is ideal for applications in comparative genomics, evolutionary biology, structural variation analysis, and general bioinformatics research.
+Rapid identification and classification of repeats Comparative analysis across multiple genomes or assemblies Interspecific polymorphism detection without whole-genome alignment Annotation of repeats using external libraries (Repbase, Dfam/FamDB, or custom datasets) The tool is particularly well-suited for comparative genomics, evolutionary biology, structural variation studies, and bioinformatics research.

-Masking, clustering, and annotation are designed as multithreaded routines to exploit parallelism, allowing the software to scale efficiently on server and supercomputing infrastructure.
+Masking, clustering, and annotation are fully multithreaded, scaling efficiently from personal computers to HPC/supercomputing clusters.

 ## Author
 Ruslan Kalendar